Statistikk innhold

 • Anti-intoxicated-driving program (PRK) is a special condition that can be given with a conditional sentence.
 The implementation time (deadline) at PRK is usually 10 months and the program include individual discussions every 14 days, group meetings (a total of 20-30 hours) and mapping of treatment needs.

-• Other special conditions are listed in sections 35-37 of the Penal Code and may include, among other things, payment of compensation, to avoid contact with specified persons, abstain for drugs or alcohol, or mediation.
+• Other special conditions are listed in sections 35-37 of the Penal Code and may include, among other things, payment of compensation, to avoid contact with specified persons, or abstain for drugs or alcohol.

 • Restraining orders is a loss of rights (Section 57 of the Penal Code) which may include a ban on staying certain places or visits and contact with certain persons.
 Such a ban can be implemented with electronic control (EK), also called reverse violence alarm (OVA).